electronicsbyjulie/alienorum/README.md

 Sun clock mode shows the entire surface of the planet or moon as a cylindrical projection lit up in areas that are in daylight.
 It is pannable and zoomable.
 Resolution is limited for performance reasons, but you can zoom in much closer than the resolution of most texture maps.

+### Sky Map

+A pannable, zoomable atlas of the full sky and all objects in it, arranged by right ascension (X axis) and declination (Y axis).

 ## Satellites